ev19u056/StopNN/README.md

 We'll be looking in the compressed scenario where: Δm = m(stop)-m(neutralino) < 80 GeV using 2016 samples.
 Since we don't know the mass of the stop nor the mass of the neutralino our signal will be different Δm's (from 10 to 80 GeV) composed of different signal points with the same Δm.
 Our background is all the standard model processes that have the same signature as the signal: 1 lepton, jets and missing transverse energy (MET).
 To separate signal from background you're going to develop a NN.

+You'll find everything you need in 2016 publication [CMS-SUS-17-005](https://arxiv.org/pdf/1805.05784.pdf)!

+By the end of this internship you'll understand a little bit more of experimental particle physics from both a theoretical and a practical point of view.
+I hope this guide will be useful to you and that you develop your coding skills in python, root, shell scripting and a little bit of C++.

 ## Setup

 This are the steps you need to do before your work as a summer student starts.
 You should only do it once.